DovaX/pgwidget/README.md

 # pgwidget

-pgwidget is a Python library for easy creation of GUI widgets in pygame environment.
+pgwidget is a Python library for easy creation of GUI widgets in pygame environment (+web engine experimental).

 ## Installation